guilhermesad/rspotify/README.md

 ## Notes

-If you'd like to use OAuth outside rails, have a look at the [Sinatra Example](/guilhermesad/rspotify/examples/siantra-example.rb) for a use case for consuming the [Web API Authorization Code Flow](https://developer.spotify.com/web-api/authorization-guide/#authorization_code_flow) directly.
-You can pass the response to RSpotify::User.from_credentials just as well, and from there easily create playlists and more for your user.
+If you'd like to use OAuth outside rails, have a look at the [Sinatra Example](/guilhermesad/rspotify/examples/siantra-example.rb) for a use case of consuming the [Web API Authorization Code Flow](https://developer.spotify.com/web-api/authorization-guide/#authorization_code_flow) directly.
+You can pass the response to RSpotify::User.from_credentials just as well, and from there easily create playlists and more.

 ## Contributing